Extreme Fire Behavior – II

 - Slope: increases fire spread uphill, preheats fuels by convection; may channel winds.

-To aid situational awareness:
+To aid situation awareness:

 Incident Management Situation Report (IMSR)

 Incident Response Pocket Guide (IRPG), PMS 461

 NWCG Standards for Helicopter Operations, PMS 510